Signed in as:

 Most college students cannot afford unpaid internships.
 They are working to pay for tuition, rent, food, clothes, and more.
 Unpaid means inaccessible.

-Without mentors who can offer access to job opportunities or guidance for preparing for law school, the path to law school can become even more difficult.
+Without mentors who offer access to job opportunities or guidance for preparing for law school, the path to law school is even more difficult.

-Even before the cost of the actual exam, many students give up on law school because of the hefty price tag of LSAT courses which average around $1,200!
+Many students give up on their law school dreams because of the hefty price tag of LSAT courses which average around $1,200!

 We offer four years of paid, wrap-around support for aspiring lawyers from high school graduation to law school matriculation with programming intentionally planned to help address the most common barriers to law school.